 Waikiki has several attractions of its own, including the Waikiki Aquarium and Honolulu Zoo.
 Further east is Sea Life Park Hawaii, a marine park filled with Hawaii’s favorite ocean inhabitants.
 Other visitor attractions on Oahu include the Polynesian Cultural Center, Dole Plantation, Hawaii’s Plantation Village, U.S. Army Museum and Hawaii Children’s Discovery Center.

 Any visit to Maui should include a stop at Haleakala National Park, home to hiking trails, the rare silversword plant and perhaps the world’s most awe-inspiring sunrise.
-Other recommended attractions on the Valley Isle include the Whalers Village Museum, Alexander & Baldwin Sugar Museum, Iao Valley State Park, the Garden of the Gods, an eerie rock formation reminiscent of a lunar landscape.
+Other recommended attractions on the Valley Isle include the Whalers Village Museum, Alexander & Baldwin Sugar Museum, Iao Valley State Park, the Garden of the Gods, an eerie rock formation reminiscent of a lunar landscape, Maui Ocean Center, and Kula Botanical Garden.
 And take the world-famous mule ride down to Kalaupapa on Molokai.